-One lawsuit resulted in compensation for a man who stripped brakes and replace old linings for nearly 20 years developed mesothelioma.
-Several companies were included in the lawsuit and the jury found that Chrysler was liable for ten percent of the $25 million award given to the victim.
+One lawsuit resulted in compensation for a man who stripped brakes and replaced old linings.
+After nearly twenty years, he developed mesothelioma.
+Several companies were included in the lawsuit, and the jury found Chrysler liable for 10% of the $25 million award.
 The jury found Chrysler failed to warn workers and others of the risks of asbestos in their brakes.

-Chrysler has clearly not always acted ethically or morally with respect to the use of asbestos in its products and vehicles or in the resulting lawsuits.
-If you believe that your asbestos exposure and resulting illness was at least in part caused by Chrysler cars or components, you may want to file a lawsuit.
+Chrysler has not always acted ethically with respect to asbestos in its products or the resulting lawsuits.
+If you believe your asbestos exposure and resulting illness was, at least in part, caused by Chrysler cars or components, you may want to file a lawsuit.
 A mesothelioma lawyer can help you make your case and get the justice you deserve.Get Your FREE Mesothelioma Packet

 Page Edited by Patient Advocate Dave Foster